 Location #1: Palenque Town – close to the bus station and restaurants

-If you’re looking for convenience then we recommend staying within the actual town of Palenque rather than further out into the jungle.
-If you’re arriving or leaving by bus then you’ll be closer to the ADO bus station, saving time and money on taxis.
+If you’re looking for convenience, then we recommend staying within the actual town of Palenque rather than further out into the jungle.
+If you’re arriving or leaving by bus, you’ll be closer to the ADO bus station, saving time and money on taxis.

-Even though staying further out into the jungle may put you closer to Palenque ruins, it’s still very easy to get to the ruins from the town.
-There’s a colectivo that can pick you up from the ADO bus station for just 25 MXN ($1.20) and brings you there in only 20 minutes.
+Even though staying further out into the jungle may put you closer to Palenque ruins, it’s still easy to get to the ruins from the town.
+There’s a colectivo that can pick you up from the ADO bus station for just 25 MXN ($1.25) and bring you there in only 20 minutes.

 The added bonus of staying in this area is that there are plenty of restaurants and quaint cafes within walking distance of most accommodations.

-You won’t struggle for accommodation in Palenque Town, there are a number of cute Airbnb’s, homestays and hostels.
-As a result of not being as touristy, Palenque also offers a number of relatively cheap really nice hotels.
+You won’t struggle for accommodation in Palenque Town.
+There are a number of cute Airbnb, homestays and hostels.
+As a result of not being as touristy, Palenque also offers a number of relatively cheap but really nice hotels.
 You can indulge yourself in a pool and a bit of luxury without having to splash the cash.

 Location #2: El Resbalon – close to the ruins in the jungle